RakeemRanger/azureRegionsAPI/README.md

 Use Case:
 Power Bi using Azure Maps

-> I used the data in on the powerbi page to simulate version presence per Azure Region by importingpostgres queries, etc...
+> I used the data in from the GET request to visualize Azure Region data in  powerbi to simulate version presence per Azure Region by importing postgres queries, etc...
 >

 ![Sample Dashboard](dashboard.png)